Carex laevivaginata (Kukenth.) Mackenzie

 Basis for Listing

-Carex laevivaginata is a robust wetland sedge with wide but scattered distribution in the eastern half of the country.
+Carex laevivaginata (smooth-sheathed sedge) is a robust wetland sedge with wide but scattered distribution in the eastern half of the country.
 It reaches the northwestern limit of its range in southeastern Minnesota.
 Although it is more common farther east, it appears to be quite rare in Minnesota and rare or uncommon in adjacent states.
-The preferred habitat of C. laevivaginata in Minnesota is groundwater seeps in the Blufflands region in the southeastern corner of the state.
+The preferred habitat of C. laevivaginata in Minnesota is groundwater seeps in The Blufflands region in the southeastern corner of the state.
 These habitats are very rare, exceptionally fragile, and susceptible to disruptions in the flow of groundwater, even disruptions that may occur several miles from the habitat.
 For these reasons, C. laevivaginata was listed as a threatened species in Minnesota in 1996.

 In the southern and eastern portions of its range, this species grows in swamps and woodland swales, in wet ravines, and along the muddy banks of creeks and rivers (Wheeler 1981).
-In Minnesota, C. laevivaginata seems to prefer cold, calcareous seepage flows or seepage-fed wet meadows, usually in narrow valleys along upper reaches of trout streams.
+In Minnesota, C. laevivaginata seems to prefer cold, calcareous seepage flows in mature hardwood forests or seepage-fed wet meadows, usually in narrow valleys along upper reaches of trout streams.
 In this setting, seeps and springs emerge on the valley floor, often at the base of a bluff where the valley has cut through specific bedrock strata.
 Undisturbed seeps are often represented by low mounds of organic matter (peat), which were formed by the groundwater activity.
 Seeps that support this species vary from those that have significant flowing water to those where the soil is merely moist.
 In addition to the immediate seepage zone, plants also occur along the groundwater outflow downstream from larger seeps, and less commonly along the moist banks of a nearby creek.
 Carex laevivaginata is often associated with Fraxinus nigra (black ash), Caltha palustris (common marsh marigold), the rare Floerkea proserpinacoides (false mermaid), and other Carex (sedge) species, sometimes including C. stipata var. stipata, with which it may be confused.

 Biology / Life History